fadhillahrmdhn/bun-react-tailwind-shadcn-starting/README.md

-# Dragon Ball Z Character Hub & Profile Dashboard

-**Dragon Ball Z Character Hub & Profile Dashboard** is a responsive web application built with a modern React stack, including React 19, TypeScript, and Tailwind CSS.
-This project focuses on implementing routing, data fetching, state management, and table views using TanStack and Shadcn UI, enhanced with Skeleton for displaying placeholders while data is being fetched, as well as toast notifications to inform users of any errors.
+# Admin Dashboard with Authentication & Authorization

+**Admin Dashboard** is a modern React + Shadcn UI web app with built-in authentication and role-based authorization.
+It’s designed to help you manage user data easily, with a clean responsive layout, smooth user experience, and solid security.

 ---